 In addition to commodity diversification noted in the previous table, further diversification is also achieved from loans to rural residents and part-time farmers, which typically derive most of their earnings from non-agricultural sources.
 These borrowers are less subject to agricultural cycles and would likely be more affected by weaknesses in the general economy.
-Of our outstanding loan volume at December 31, 2020, approximately 33% consists of borrowers with income not solely from agricultural sources, a decrease from 34% for 2019, and 35% for 2018.

-The loans outstanding at December 31, 2020 for loans \$250 thousand or less accounted for 25.4% of loan volume and 79.2% of the number of loans.
+The loans outstanding at December 31, 2021 for loans \$250 thousand or less accounted for 24.0% of loan volume and 78.2% of the number of loans.
 Credit risk on small loans, in many instances, may be reduced by non-farm income sources.